Synology NAS: Stream & Backup

 Video files encoding, transcoding and streaming

-This part is more technical, feel free to jump to the next one if you want.
+This part is more technical, feel free to jump to the backups if you want.

 Why wouldn't the NAS be able to play a video "in some cases"?
 In fact, every Plex player has a compatibility matrix of content you can play with it.
 The matrix has 5 dimensions: